 Q.

 The reverse mortgage is a home loan, like any other.
-To determine the exact deductibility of any specific expenses, borrowers should consult with their own CPA/tax professional for their own circumstances.
+To determine the exact deductibility of any specific expenses, borrowers should consult their own CPA/tax professional for their circumstances.

 Q.